bruxy70/Garbage-Collection/info.md

 ## Configuration
 There are 2 ways to configure the integration:
-1. Using *Config Flow*: in `Configuration/Integrations` click on the `+` button, select `Garbage Collection` and configure the sensor.
+1. Using *Config Flow*: in `Configuration/Integrations` click on the `+` button, select `Garbage Collection` and configure the sensor (prefered).
+If you configure Garbage Collection using Config Flow, you can change the entity_name, name and change the sensor parameters from the Integrations configuration.
+The changes are instant and do not require HA restart.
 2. Using *YAML*: add `garbage_collection` integration in your `configuration.yaml` and add individual sensors.
-The following example adds 4 sensors - bio-waste with bi-weekly schedule, waste with weekly schedule and large-waste with monthly schedule on 1st Saturday each month.
-And a birthday:
+Example:

 ```yaml
 # Example configuration.yaml entry
 garbage_collection: